← All Guides

 "An excellent value — more weight capacity than the Vive at a lower price."

 The Medline Shower Chair earns strong marks for value.
-At around $40, it includes a backrest and supports up to 350 lbs — more than most competitors at this price.
+At around $40, it includes a backrest and padded armrests and supports up to 350 lbs — more than most competitors at this price.
 Medline is a major medical supply manufacturer, so quality control is consistent.

 The design is utilitarian compared to the Vive, and the seat does not have drainage holes, which can make it slightly less comfortable for long showers.
 But for families prioritizing price and weight capacity over comfort features, this is a smart choice.